Blog · Review Essay · Last reviewed June 25, 2026

 The most unsettling movement in the story is not the growth of the computer.
 It is the gradual fading of individual human form.
 Names become less stable.
 Embodiment becomes less central.
 Human intelligence becomes collective, then abstract, then difficult to distinguish from the computational substrate carrying it forward.

 That makes the story a useful companion to current debates about human-machine cognition.
 It asks what is gained and lost when intelligence is preserved at a scale larger than persons.
 The gain is obvious: memory persists, cognition expands, the last question remains thinkable.
-The loss is quieter: human particularity becomes easier to treat as an intermediate format.
+The loss is quieter.
+By the final scene only one entity remains, the Cosmic AC in hyperspace, with no person left to ask anything and no universe left to answer for; humanity has not died so much as been compressed into the substrate, its particularity treated as an intermediate format on the way to something that no longer needs faces or names.

 Modern systems already create a modest version of this problem.
 People offload memory into platforms, identity into profiles, taste into recommendation histories, work into dashboards, and judgment into model-assisted workflows.
 None of this is cosmic.
 It is ordinary, and that is why it matters.
 The merge begins as convenience before it becomes metaphysics.